bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 ### c.
 Features showcase and embedded innovations (with examples) - opportunity to ‘highlight’ best bits.

-Conversion of letters to numbers and vice versa Relevant state machines
++ Conversion of letters to numbers. -> string manipulation, math functions (pow)
++
++ Relevant state machines -> advanced design pattern, used to track the state of various object.
+This made debugging easier and allowed for a number of mutable phases that my objects could have.
+Ever present in game development as a whole and a well suited design pattern to solve the problems this project poses.
+Proves the usefulness of this tried and tested method.
-Grouping of common values into user defined structs Runtime polymorphism and use of pointers (creation of dynamic objects) Recursive functions
+  + Grouping of common values into user defined structs
+  +
++ Runtime polymorphism and use of pointers (creation of dynamic objects) - could result in more efficient code if used widely, was more prevalent in my initial design.
+Allowed for creation of objects without knowing their type.
+Presented a decent base to work from in the future and was well suited to the task at hand and problems it solved in myfianl ccode , even if my implemtentation was limited.
++ Recursive functions -> expensive resources wise, but very suitable for the task at hand,
-Generate players
++ Generate players (factory function)

 ### d.
 Improved algorithms – research, design, implementation, and tested confirmation (with examples).

+research can also mean stuff like c++ ref

-File parser
+File parser -> use of fstream header
 Conversion of numbers to letters
-Conversion of letters to numbers
+Conversion of letters to numbers -> inclusion of pow function.
-Pure check input function (with regex)
-Acknowledge shot -> From deep nested conditionals to guard clauses with return routes
+Pure check input function (with regex) -> research of the regex type, direct evaluation Acknowledge shot -> From deep nested conditionals to guard clauses with return routes.
+Research of guard clauses